 Finally, time frames for completion and demonstrated improvement should also be set.

-Appraising is the evaluation of SPA employees' work during the entire performance cycle as it compares to the expectations documented in the work plan.
+Appraising is the evaluation of SHRA employees' work during the entire performance cycle as it compares to the expectations documented in the work plan.
 Appraising occurs at the end of the performance cycle, in May.
-Any permanent SPA employee who has worked at least six months during the performance cycle under an approved work plan is considered to have completed the performance cycle for performance pay purposes; except for probationary law enforcement officers, for more information see below.
+Any permanent SHRA employee who has worked at least six months during the performance cycle under an approved work plan is considered to have completed the performance cycle for performance pay purposes; except for probationary law enforcement officers, for more information see below.
 This stage of the process results in a completed performance appraisal document and an annual rating.

 The rating scale has been established to provide consistency in the performance management process throughout NC State.
 The rating scale is summarized as follows.

 - Your performance during this work cycle was exceptional and is worth special recognition as a particularly noteworthy year of significant accomplishments, far beyond the regular expectations of this position in a typical performance cycle.
 This rating is not considered an "every year" (or even frequent) status, but is reserved to acknowledge particularly extraordinary accomplishments during the last performance cycle.
 Your continued performance at a consistently high level is appreciated and encouraged, and is expected to meet or exceed the expectations for the next performance cycle.

 - Your performance has demonstrated a consistently high level of accomplishment, meeting and often exceeding expectations for this position's key responsibilities.
 Continued performance at this level is appreciated and encouraged, and is expected to meet or exceed the expectations for the next performance cycle.